alpha-tango-kilo/get-it-going/README.md

 GIG is designed to be installed system-wide in the user's path under the same name as the target program.
 Thus, you compile GIG and rename the executable `wrench`, and distribute/install it.
-Then either in your project folder, or in the system-wide configurations folder (location TBD), you create a `wrench.toml` configuration file, that looks something like this:
+Then either in your project folder, or in the system-wide configurations folder, you create a `wrench.toml` configuration file, that looks something like this:

 ```toml
 required_files = [